-In the framework of this national monitoring, when multiple doses and durations are described in the SPC for the same species, dosing data were used, according to the following rules:
+In the framework of this national monitoring programme, when multiple doses and durations are described in the SPC for the same species, dosing data have been used, according to the following rules:

 - When multiple doses are possible, the highest dose was chosen, for the drug's main indication. - When multiple treatment durations are possible, the longest treatment duration was chosen.